 - Laura Norman: Mac OS and related technologies, Graphics, and Web Development including Expression Web and Dreamweaver

 - Mary Beth Ray: Cisco Press--Cisco Networking Academy, Cisco Certifications, Networking Technology: Wireless, Storage, Data Center; Internet of Things; LPI Certifications; VMware Press and IBM Press

 - Debra Williams-Cauley: Open Source, Big Data and Data Analytisc, and the Linux operating system

-- Loretta Yates: Microsoft products including Office, Expression Studio, Windows, Dynamics, and Home Software
+- Loretta Yates: Microsoft technologies, Microsoft products including Office, Expression Studio, Windows, Dynamics, and Home Software

 If we do not contact you regarding a writing or editing position of your choice, your submission will be stored for a minimum of 6 months.
 Unfortunately, due to the large volume of e-mails, we are unable to respond to every proposal we receive.
 We thank you for your interest in technical reviewing or book proposals.